CLI reference

 Option Description Required

 --build BUILD_NAME Name of the build being tested.
-(See record build --name) One of --build or --session is required
+(See record build --name) Either --build , --session, or --no-build must be specified

 --base DIR Advanced option.
-A large number of test runners use file names to identify tests, and for those test runners, so does Launchable.
-By default Launchable record test file names as given to it; in other words, we expect those to be relative paths, so that identities of tests remain stable no matter where in the file system a Git workspace gets checked out.
-But in the rare circumstances where this behavior is inadequate, the --base option lets you specify a separate directory to relativize the path of tests before recording them.
+Many test runners use file names to identify tests, and for those test runners, so does Launchable.
+By default, Launchable records test file paths as provided; in other words, we expect those to be relative paths so that identities of tests remain stable no matter where in the file system a Git workspace gets checked out.
+But in the rare circumstances where this behavior is inadequate, the --base option lets you specify a separate directory to relativize the path of tests before sending.
 No

 --confidence PERCENTAGE Create a confidence-based subset of the given percentage.
 (0%-100%) No